Galaxy S10 won't be Samsung's first 5G phone

-The upcoming Galaxy S10 won't be Samsung's first to incorporate next-generation 5G wireless technology, according to its mobile-biz president, DJ Koh.
+The upcoming Galaxy S10 may not be Samsung's first to incorporate next-generation 5G wireless technology.

-According to ZDNet, he told a gathering of Korean journalists at its recent global Unpacked event that the electronics giant is working with Korean telcos to be the first 5G model, and that the Galaxy S10 won't be it.
-He also reiterated his desire for Samsung to release the first foldable phone, which he said wasn't too far in the future, so it's conceivable that it might be the mystery 5G supporter.
+DJ Koh, head of Samsung's mobile business, told journalists at its recent global Unpacked event that the electronics giant is working with Korean telcos to launch the first 5G model in the country -- and that won't be the Galaxy S10, according to ZDNet.
+5G service is reportedly set to launch in South Korea in March 2019.

+Koh also reiterated his desire for Samsung to release the first foldable phone, which he said wasn't too far in the future.
+It's possible that device could be the mystery 5G supporter, but Koh didn't offer specifics.

 The Galaxy S10 is the next generation of the current Galaxy S9 and S9 Plus flagship models, widely believed to be launched at next year's Mobile World Congress Show -- that's when Samsung traditionally makes the Galaxy S-series announcements.